jumpcutking/threads/DOCS.md

              disableActions: true|false      Disable the default action handler.
              spawn: {
                  command: "node",            The command to spawn the thread with.
 Default: node, but can be any command.
+                 args: "" | []               The arguments to pass to the command.
+The local script is always the first argument.
              }

 **Kind**: global function